StellarWind22/Fabric-Shield-Lib/README.md

 ## Documentation?
 Tutorial available on on [Fabric Wiki](https://fabricmc.net/wiki/tutorial:shield).

 The [example mod repo](https://github.com/CrimsonDawn45/Fabric-Shield-Lib-Example-Mod) is a template repo you can use to quickly get started if your making a new mod.
+Although it isn't updated as frequently.